Kermit A. Sande

 Kermit A. Sande (born February 23, 1943) is an American politician and attorney in the state of South Dakota.
 He served as Attorney General of South Dakota from 1973 to 1975, as a Democrat.
+He is the most recent Democrat to hold the office.

 Education and career

 He attended South Dakota State University graduating in 1964 and University of South Dakota School of Law graduating in 1968.
 He was the Beadle County Attorney from 1970 to 1972.

 1972 South Dakota Attorney General election

 Sande defeated Leonard Andera of Chamberlain; Pat Kirby of Mitchell and John Keller of Chamberlain at the Democratic convention.

 On April 5, 1972, Ron Schmidt announced he was running for the Republican nomination.
 Schmidt was nominated by the Republican party at its convention after an unsuccessful run for the nomination in 1970 against incumbent Attorney General Gordon Mydland.
 James Brennan of Rapid City had announced his candidacy but withdrew before the voting began.

 Sande won the general election by defeating Republican Ron Schmidt.
 Sande received 152,835 (51.60%) votes and Ron received 143,367 (48.40%) votes.